Froschi1860/examination_2/README.md

 Implementation of computer player
 -----------------------------
-In this version (v1.0.0) the computer is implemented to automatically handle won wars without need for user input.
-In later versions different levels of intelligence for the computer may be added.
+In this version (v1.0.0) the computer is implemented to automatically handle won wars without need for user input.\n In later versions different levels of intelligence for the computer may be added.